andGuo/attendance_script/README.md

 ## Description

-A python program to input grades and feedback.
-Works on MacOS with Chrome.
+A python program to record student attendance based on helpful Discord bot output.
+Tested on MacOS Ventura.

 ### Dependencies